RafaelMoreira1180778/dotfiles/README.md

 > *99% vibe coded, as all things should be* ✨

-macOS-first dotfiles for developers who value speed and aesthetics.
+macOS-first dotfiles for developers who value speed and simplicity.
 Fast Zsh setup with modular configs, Starship prompt, FZF, and smart navigation.

 ## 🚀 What You Get

-**Blazing Fast**: Optimized plugin loading with Zinit's lazy-loading
+**Blazing Fast**: No plugin manager overhead, pure Zsh with brew-based tools
-**Smart Completion**: FZF-Tab with file/directory previews, context-aware suggestions
+**Smart Completion**: Brew completions for all tools, context-aware suggestions
 **Beautiful Prompt**: Starship prompt with git integration and instant feedback
 **Fuzzy Everything**: FZF for files, history, and directory navigation
 **Smart Navigation**: Zoxide learns your patterns, auto-cd to frequently visited directories
-**Developer Ready**: Python (UV), Docker, Kubernetes, Git tools pre-configured
+**Developer Ready**: Python (UV), Docker, Kubernetes, AWS CLI pre-configured
 **Massive History**: 50,000 commands with deduplication, stored in `~/.zsh/cache/HISTFILE`

 ## 📋 What You Need